vmware-tanzu/tanzu-dev-portal/content/practices/assumptions/index.md

 ## How to Use this Method

    {{% callout %}}
-   Remote Tip: For distributed teams, use [Miro](https://miro.com/) or a similar "digital whiteboard" and adapt the in-person steps to the digital world.
-For example. draw a digital 2x2 matrix rather than using a real whiteboard.
+   Remote Tip: For distributed teams, use [Miro](https://miro.com/) or a similar "digital whiteboard" and adapt the in-person aspects to the digital world, such as drawing and using sticky notes.
+For example: draw a digital 2x2 matrix rather than using a real whiteboard.
    {{% /callout %}}

 ### Sample Agenda & Prompts
 1. Define "assumption" for the team and explain why the team is doing this workshop

    {{% callout %}}
    _"Assumptions are things that we believe to be true BUT which are not based on facts or evidence.
 Capturing them now will help us determine which questions we need to answer with research."_
    {{% /callout %}}

 1. Ask the team to generate assumptions for 3-5 minutes

    {{% callout %}}
    Tip: If the group is large (e.g. if this is during a Kickoff), err on the side of giving less time; otherwise, you'll end up with an enormous number of sticky notes that will take a long time to sift through.
    {{% /callout %}}

 1. Ask the team to make **2 equal piles** of sticky notes: one with the most important assumptions, one with the least important

 1. Have each person discard the pile of the least important assumptions.
 If using real sticky notes, rip them up -- how cathartic!